VirtualMetric/virtualmetric-doc/settings/azure-active-directory-integration/README.md

     </appSettings>
 ```

 3\.
-After enabling azureStatus in web.config file, you will see "Sign in with Microsoft" button on the logon screen:
+After enabling azureStatus in web.config file, you will see "Sign in with Microsoft" button on the logon screen.

 <div align="left">